1. Parenting

 • Dr Shenoy says parents often overlook the role of external factors.
 "Hunger, lack of sleep, and stress (at school or home) can aggravate the condition, so it is important to take care of these factors first," she stresses.

-• Remember, when parents fight, it can leave a lasting impression on your child.
+• Remember, parents' fights can leave a lasting impression on their child.
 After all, children are very sensitive and react to emotional undercurrents at home.

 • Ensure you give your child nutritious food and cut down on high-salt, high-sugar foods.

-• Limiting gadget time and encouraging physical play is a good idea.
+• Limit gadget time and encourage physical play.
 Are there friends your child can play with in the neighborhood?
-If not, enrolling them in dance or some sport or martial art can make a difference.
-This will have a positive effect on your child, boost their self-esteem, and keep them healthy and happy.
+If not, enrolling them in dance, sport, or martial arts can make a difference, building their self-esteem and keeping them healthy and happy.

-Your tween may be asserting their independence, but deep down, they need to be reassured that you are there for them.
-During their tweens, make the effort to stay connected.
-The bond you build will prepare them for the greater changes they will experience in the teenage years.
+Your tween may be asserting their independence, but deep down, they need reassurance that you are there.
+Make the effort to stay connected despite their moods and outbursts.
+The bond you build will support them through the bigger changes they will experience in the teenage years.

 Connect with us on